mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 ![An explict walkthrough round is our way to validate our understanding](images/alberto-brandolini/ES_Big_picture-walkthrough.png)

+### Extra steps

+There's a few extra steps that might be performed now, usually depending on the context, that may provide more insights.
+I'll describe them briefly.

+* We sometimes explore the **value** that is supposed to be _generated_ or unfortunately _destroyed_ in the business flow.
+We explore different currencies: money being the most obvious one, often to discover that other are more interesting (like _time_, _reputation_, _emotional safety_, _stress_, _happiness_, and so on).
+* We explore **problems** and **opportunities** in the existing flow, allowing everyone to signal issues that didn't suerface during the previous steps, or to make improvement ideas visible.
+* We might challenge the status quo with an **alternative flow**: once the understanding of the current situation is settled, what happens if we change it?
+Which parts are going to stay the same and which one are going to be radically changed or dismissed?
+* We might **vote then most important issue** in order to leverage the clarity of collective understanding into political momentun to do the right thing.

+All this stuff, plus more, is usually awesome!
+But most of the information needed to sketch context boundaries is already available, if you take a closer look.

+Deriving this information from our workshop is now our job as software architects.

 ## Homework time

 Once the workshop is officially over, and participants left the workshop room, we can start talking software, ..._finally!_

-[FIXME: not the intended tone]
-However there are a few heuristics that might come in handy, if you're stuck.
+I used to draw a lot of context maps, as a way to _force myself to ask the right questions early in the project_, now I run EventStorming workshops, and I engage stakeholders in providing the righty answers without asking the corresponding questions.

+There's a lot of Bounded Context related info that comes as a byproduct of our discussion, we just need to be able to decypher the clues.
+So, here we are with some heuristics[^IUTWHJTMMH], that may come in handy.

+### Look at the business

-1. **Look at the business**, or like detectives would say: _"follow the money"_.
+...or like detectives would say: _"follow the money"_.
 Businesses are usually built around a well defined business transaction where some value - usually money - is traded for something else.
 Pivotal events have akey role in this flow: we won't be able to sell tickets online without a website, everything that happens before the website goes live is _inventory_ or _expenses_, we can start make money only after the `Conference Website Launched` event.

 Similarly, after `Ticket Sold` events, we'll be the temporary owners of a attendees money, but they'll start to get some value back only around the `Conference Started` event.
+But the tools and the mental model needed in order to _design_ a conference, are not the same tools needed to run a conference.

-2. **Look at the people** people
+### Look at the people

+ people
 [FIXME: from here.]

 #### Look at the body language